Veomett/project-assignment-3-iroadtrip-eshadupz/README.md

-# CS 245 (Fall 2023) - Assignment 3 - IRoadTrip
+# International Rad Trip

-Can you plan the path for a road trip from one country to another?
+Going on a Road Trip?
+Use this tool to find the path from one country to another.
+Avoids water bodies!

-Change the java source code, but do not change the data files.
-See Canvas for assignment details.